 Raleigh ranks #5 in Wallet-Hubs 2015’s Large City Best and Worst Cities for First-Time Home Buyers

 Historically, when rents push within 85% of the cost of owning that same home, renters tend to fire their landlord in favor of building wealth for themselves instead of their landlord.
+These landlords should have decided to find help through these property management companies as they might have been able to work with them to ensure that they earn the correct amount of money.
+If the renters are looking to build wealth for themselves, they may also want to go down this route.
 But in spite of historically low mortgage rates and stable home prices across Wake County in all prices, today’s would-be first-time-home-buyers remain skeptical.